dotfold/deakin-portfolio/src/pages/content/project.md

 #### Project Description

 Our client, AKD Softwoods uses Programmable Logic Controllers (PLCs) in their machinery, which captures and holds valuable information about the state of the machinery.
-This information is valuable because it can enable engineers to diagnose faults and inefficencies.
+This information is valuable because it can enable engineers to diagnose faults and inefficiencies.

 Our project aim was to deliver a system that could add connections to PLCs and set data points (tags) to log at either a defined time interval, or on a "change" event (i.e. when the data point changes from the previous value).